Trends, influences, real numbers.

 But if your mortgage rate was 1% higher, at 6%, your mortgage payments would be $1,279.62 per month.
 Bump the rate to 7%, and your monthly payments are now over $1,400.
 So, when interest rates go up, the trend is to save your money and spend less, especially on big purchases, such as a home or property.

 The BoC's primary purpose is to keep inflation in check, using a 2.0% target for the CPI basket of price-change measures it uses.
-It moves to raise its benchmark rate when it believes the economy is in danger of too-rapid growth that may lead to higher inflation.
+It moves to raise its policy rate when it believes the economy is in danger of too-rapid growth that may lead to higher inflation.

 For example, surging economic growth could cause a cycle of rising prices and wages and contribute to inflationary pressures, which can cause rates to go even higher to put the brakes on an 'unnatural' state of supply and demand.